scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 =================

 TTS Narrator
-	Use TTS to read the descriptions (if TTS is available)
+	Use text-to-speech to read the descriptions, if test-to-speech is available)

+	*tts_narrator* (boolean)

 ,,,,,,,,,,